Minecraft Console ClientMinecraft Console Client

 Finally, we can install MCC.

-Let's make a folder where the MCC will be stored with the following command:
+Let's make a folder where MCC will be stored:

 mkdir MinecraftConsoleClient